jordanrbunnell/homework1/01-HTML-Git-CSS/02-Homework/README.md

 ```
 GIVEN a webpage meets accessibility standards
-WHEN I view the source code
+!WHEN I view the source code
-THEN I find semantic HTML elements
+!THEN I find semantic HTML elements
-WHEN I view the structure of the HTML elements
+!WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning
+!THEN I find that the elements follow a logical structure independent of styling and positioning
-WHEN I view the image elements
+!WHEN I view the image elements
-THEN I find accessible alt attributes
+!THEN I find accessible alt attributes
-WHEN I view the heading attributes
+!WHEN I view the heading attributes
-THEN they fall in sequential order
+!THEN they fall in sequential order
-WHEN I view the title element
+!WHEN I view the title element
-THEN I find a concise, descriptive title
+!THEN I find a concise, descriptive title
 ```

 ## Review